PYAHIA/finley/readme.md

 FROM raw.orders
 JOIN raw.orders_ex using (id)
 ```
-Re-declare the source `raw.orders`.
+Re-declare the source `raw.orders` to maintain the dependency.
 The target will not be overridden since it is not in the JSON.